Sibs Shongwe-La Mer

+Sibs Shongwe- La Mer (born 11 September 1991) is a screenwriter, film director, musician, and visual artist born in Johannesburg, South Africa.
+He his known for his critically acclaimed debut feature film, Necktie Youth, exploring themes of suburbia malaise, depression and the new South African experience.

+Early life

+Shongwe-La Mer (born Sibusiso Mandla Shongwe) was born in Sandton in the Northern Suburbs of Johannesburg, South Africa on 11 September 1991.
+He dropped out of high school before his last two exams with the aim of working for a production company.

+Career

+Shongwe-La Mer first started working as an independent music video director and rock n roll photographer for South African local acts before transitioning to filmmaking.
+His first notable international film festival exposure was with the self funded low-fi production Territorial Pissings that was screened as a "Work-in-Progress" at the 2013 70th Venice International Film Festival (La Biennale di Venezia).

-Sibs Shongwe- La Mer (born 11 September 1991) is a screenwriter, film director, musician, TED (conference) talks alumni and visual artist born in Johannesburg, South Africa.
-His critically acclaimed debut feature film, Necktie Youth premiered in the Panorama section of the 65th Berlin International Film Festival, Tribeca Film Festival, Sydney Film Festival and numerous top tier international film festivals, winning "Best South African Feature Film" and "Best Direction" at the Durban International Film Festival in 2015.
-The film went on to garner a multitude of awards including "Best Achievement in Cinematography" and "Best Achievement in editing" at the 2015 South African Film and Television Awards.
-Necktie Youth was theatrically released in South Africa (2015) at Ster-Kinekor and on the iTunes Store & DStv Box-office.
-The film was later released in the Netherlands, Brazil & American VOD between 2016 and 2017.
-Mid 2016, Shongwe-La Mer signed representation contracts with top London film lit agency Casarotto Ramsey & Associates, Rick Yorn's legendary LBI entertainment & Hollywood heavy weight CAA.
+In 2015 he released his debut feature film, Necktie Youth which premiered in the Panorama section of the 65th Berlin International Film Festival.
+The film screened at other festivals including Tribeca Film Festival, Sydney Film Festival and the Durban International Film Festival where it won "Best South African Feature Film" and "Best Direction" that same year.
+Necktie Youth went on to win other awards including "Best Achievement in Cinematography" and "Best Achievement in editing" at the 2015 South African Film and Television Awards and, Best Film at the World Cinema Amsterdam Film Festival, and Audience Award at the AFI Film Festival.
+The film was theatrically released in South Africa in 2015, on the iTunes Store and DStv Box-office the following year.
+The film was later released in the Netherlands, Brazil & American VOD over the course of 2016 and 2017.

+In 2016, Shongwe-La Mer signed representation contracts with the London film literary agency Casarotto Ramsey & Associates, LBI entertainment and CAA.